Submitty/submitty.github.io/_docs/sysadmin/installation/ansible.md

    **Important**: Any variables defined in the playbook will take precedence over the default values.
    This allows for fine-tuning and customization of your Submitty installation.

+   **Reminder**: Ensure that the `submitty_version` variable in your playbook matches the version of Submitty you intend to install.
+This is crucial for the correct functioning of your installation.

 5. SSL Configuration

    Note: If you use SSL, follow steps to configure.
 If not, skip to step 6.